nroak/ADmiRE/README.md

 ## Types of Input files

-Two primary ways of adding ADmiRE Annotations to exisiting list of variants and one way of calling miRNA region variants from BAM files:
+Two primary ways of adding ADmiRE Annotations to existing list of variants and one way of calling miRNA region variants from BAM files:

 1. **Tab-separated Files (\*.tsv, \*.mafplus, etc.):** Using Perl script in /ADmiRE/annotate_tsv_using_perl/

-2. **VCF Files:** Using Ensemlbl Variant Effect Predictor (VEP) tool.
-Requires prior VEP installation, suitable for users with exisiting VEP workflows.
+2. **VCF Files:** Using Ensembl Variant Effect Predictor (VEP) tool.
+Requires prior VEP installation, suitable for users with existing VEP workflows.

 3. **BAM Files:** [COMING SOON]